Tattoo Ideas for Women's Ears, Feet, and Arms (With Pictures)

 Most importantly, cheap tattoos aren't good, and good tattoos aren't cheap!

 Just like everything else in this world, you get what you pay for.
 In the long run, it's worth paying little extra money to have a quality tattoo that you like rather than one you hate.
 A tattoo artist who has a high fee generally has talent.

-Tattoos behind and on the ear lobe itself are low on the pain scale.
-There isn't a lot of extra flesh behind the ear, when a tattoo is done on the ear lobe it vibrates on the tight muscles of the neck.
+Tattoos behind the ear and on the earlobe itself are low on the pain scale.
+There isn't a lot of extra flesh behind the ear, though, so when a tattoo is done on the ear lobe it vibrates on the tight muscles of the neck.